EdDataScienceEES/tutorial-JessHogg/index.md

 # Print the degree table
 print(degree_table)
 ```
 The histogram: Shows that as the number of interactions (degree) increases along the x axis, the number of species (frequency) is decreasing when looking at the y axis.
-Therefore the majority of species have low connectivity due to the reduced interactions.
+Therefore, the majority of species have low connectivity due to the reduced interactions.

 <img width="284" alt="image" src="https://github.com/user-attachments/assets/35cc1a92-cca4-4ede-9152-624380786fda">